KRoberts5/cs310-tic-tac-toe/README.md

 ### isTie()

-This method checks all the mark values of squares in the grid.
+This method is called by getResult() and checks all the mark values of squares in the grid.
 If a square contains a mark that is not empty, a variable named markCount is incremented.
 Once we have iterated through all the squares, we compare markCount to the total number of squares in the grid.
 If these values are equivalent and no one has won the game, then a tie has occured.

 ### isGameover()